AB-Blue/Kmean-Clustering/README.md

 Once the run status shows “success,” scroll down and click the output name.

-In 2D mode, select the PNG file; in 3D mode, select the HTML file to view and download your map.
+Outputs are PNG file, the HTML file, and CSV file.

 Visit LinkedIn and YouTube pages using the provided links for more details.
 TBD